devndesigner6/Kortex-Flow/README.md

 Your inbox shouldn’t be your to-do list — yet today, that’s exactly what happens.
 Emails hide tasks.
 Meeting invites drown in noise.
 Deadlines slip.

 KortexFlow is your intelligent command center that:
-✅ Connects to Gmail & Google Calendar
+ ->Connects to Gmail & Google Calendar
-✅ Understands emails using AI
+ ->Understands emails using AI
-✅ Detects tasks, deadlines & meetings automatically
-✅ Converts chaos into an actionable personal workflow
+ ->Detects tasks, deadlines & meetings automatically ->Converts chaos into an actionable personal workflow

-No more digging through emails — KortexFlow tells you:
+No more digging through emails - KortexFlow tells you:

-“Here’s what you need to do — and when.”
+“Here’s what you need to do - and when.”

 ✨ Core Features
 Feature	Status	Description